Mobilising Health Workers for a Healthy Climate

-Healthy Futures is campaigning for a world where communities can thrive with clean air, clean energy and a safe and healthy climate.
+Healthy Futures is campaigning for a world where communities can thrive with clean air, clean energy and a safe and safe climate.
 We are a non-profit organisation that engages and empowers health professionals, students and community members to protect health by tackling climate change and fossil fuel pollution.

 We believe anyone serious about promoting a healthy future cannot ignore the threat that climate change represents to our planet and our health.
 By working together we can advocate for change and improve the lives of people and the environment.